 Snoring Or Noisy Breathing In Children

-Although noisy breathing during sleep is common in children, it may be a sign that your child is having difficulty breathing.
+Snoring or noisy breathing during sleep may be a sign that your child is having difficulty breathing.
 The medical name for this is obstructive sleep apnoea.

-- enlarged tonsils and adenoids are an important cause of obstructive sleep apnoea, and an operation to remove them can resolve the problem
+- enlarged tonsils and adenoids are an important cause of OSA, and an operation to remove them can fix the problem

-- overweight and obese children are at greater risk
+- overweight children are at greater risk of OSA

 What is obstructive sleep apnoea?

-Obstructive sleep apnoea is a condition where narrowing of the airways at the back of the nose and in the throat during sleep is enough to cause a child to have difficulty breathing or pauses in their breathing.
-The child will then wake up briefly because they cannot breathe properly, often with a loud gasp or snort.
-These episodes can happen many times through the night and the disturbed sleep can result in changes in behaviour during the day such as sleepiness, hyperactive behaviour, impulsivity, poor attention and difficulty learning at school.
+In OSA, the narrowing of the breathing passages at the back of the nose and in the throat during sleep is enough to cause breathing difficulty or pauses in breathing.
+A child wakes up briefly because they cannot breathe properly, often with a loud gasp or snort.
+These episodes can happen many times through the night and the disturbed sleep can result in changes in behaviour during the day such as:

 How can I tell if my child might have obstructive sleep apnoea?

-Other signs of possible sleep apnoea in a child that snores include:
+Signs of possible OSA in a child who snores include:

 - restlessness during sleep (moving around the bed a lot)

-- short pauses in breathing - although the chest is moving, no air is moving through the nose and mouth
+- short pauses in breathing - the chest is moving but no air is moving through the nose and mouth

 - mouth breathing when asleep or awake - the passage to the nose may be completely blocked